iTwin/appui/docs/changehistory/NextVersion.md

 - Use React portal instead of creating a separate element tree for each child window. [#1062](https://github.com/iTwin/appui/pull/1062)
 - Removed incorrect usage of internal `IModelApp.renderSystem.options.displaySolarShadows` check from 'useSolarDataProvider'. `wantShadows` property of viewport display style is used instead. [#1066](https://github.com/iTwin/appui/pull/1066)
 - Updated the styling of `BackstageAppButton` and `NestedFrontstageAppButton` components to match the updated toolbars. [#1078](https://github.com/iTwin/appui/pull/1078)
+- The new toolbars will now handle snap opacity mode when enabled. [#1082](https://github.com/iTwin/appui/pull/1082)

 ## @itwin/components-react